College of Arts and Sciences

 Final Term Registration

 Students must register for at least two semester hours of thesis or dissertation credit in the final term in which a degree is granted.
 Non-thesis type master's program students who have not previously registered for the comprehensive examination must do so in the final term.

 Clearance for Degrees

-During the first three weeks of the semester in which the candidate intends to graduate, the student must formally apply for graduation through the Office of the University Registrar’s Web site.
+Early in the semester in which the candidate intends to graduate, the student must formally apply for graduation through the Office of the University Registrar's Website.
 Those writing theses or dissertations must submit additional paperwork to the Graduate School.
 The completed thesis or dissertation manuscript must be submitted to the Graduate School by the official University deadline in order for the student to graduate that term.